tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/产品优势_intl_en.md

-### Cross-platform Global Interconnection
+### Cross-platform global interconnection
-**Implementing authentic cross-platform compatibility in the industry, TRTC is perfectly compatible with over 5,000 device models.** It provides client SDKs and TencentCloud APIs for iOS and Android mobile devices and Windows/macOS desktops to make it easy for users to access the TRTC service for global interconnection on WeChat, QQ, WeChat Work, WeChat Mini Program, and desktop browsers.
+**TRTC is a cross-platform solution compatible with more than 5,000 device models.** It provides client SDKs and TencentCloud APIs for mobile and desktop platforms including iOS, Android, Windows, macOS, and web.
+End users can also use its services via the Mini Program of WeChat, QQ, and WeCom.

-### Low-Threshold Quick Integration
+### Collaboration with WeChat Mini Program
+As the provider of WeChat’s built-in SDK, TRTC offers user experience in WeChat Mini Program comparable to that of native applications.

+### Easy and quick integration
-You can run the TRTC demo with merely two lines of code, integrate the general capabilities of TRTC with ten lines of code, and build a low-latency, low-lag, and high-quality real-time audio/video interactive product from scratch within 1 minute at the soonest.
-For detailed directions, please see [Quick Demo Run](https://intl.cloud.tencent.com/document/product/647/35086) and [Quick SDK Integration](https://intl.cloud.tencent.com/document/product/647/35092).
+You can run the TRTC demo and integrate basic TRTC features into your project with simple code.
+In as short as 1 minute, you can build from scratch a real-time audio/video communication product featuring low latency, low stutter rate, and high-quality.
+For detailed directions, please see [Quick Demo Start](https://intl.cloud.tencent.com/document/product/647/35086) and [SDK Quick Integration](https://intl.cloud.tencent.com/document/product/647/35092).

-### Scenario-based Custom Components
+### Scenario-specific components
-TRTC provides a rich set of scenario-based custom components to help you quickly implement various features in the simplest way, such as voice chat, conferencing, interactive live streaming, and interactive teaching.
-For detailed directions, please see [Use Cases](https://intl.cloud.tencent.com/document/product/647/36065).
+TRTC provides a rich set of scenario-specific components to help you quickly and easily implement different features, including audio chat, conferencing, interactive live streaming, and interactive teaching.
+For detailed directions, please see [Scenario-specific Practice](https://intl.cloud.tencent.com/document/product/647/36062).

-### Low Latency
+### Low latency
-TRTC offers a highly connected, reliable, and secure network across the globe.
-Leveraging our proprietary multi-addressing algorithms, TRTC has the ability to stream users' audio/video data to optimal nodes across the entire network.
-With abundant high-bandwidth resources and globally-distributed edge servers, it can ensure **an average end-to-end latency of below 300 ms** between countries/regions.
+TRTC offers reliable and secure network connection across the globe.
+It uses Tencent Cloud’s proprietary multi-level addressing algorithm and can connect to nodes across the entire network.
+Abundant high-bandwidth resources and globally-distributed edge servers allow it to keep the **average global end-to-end latency below 300 ms**.

-### Low Lag
+### Low stutter rate
-TRTC reduces lags through intelligent QoS and optimized encoding, and is resilient against **a packet loss rate of over 80%** and **network jitter of over 1,000 ms**.
-Even with poor network condition, it can ensure a high-quality and stable audio/video communication.
+TRTC reduces stutter through intelligent QoS control and encoding optimization.
+It can ensure high-quality, smooth, and stable audio/video communication even under poor network conditions (**packet loss over 80%** and **network jitter over 1,000 ms**).

-### High Quality
+### High quality
-**TRTC supports 720p and 1080p HD video** and enables you to have smooth video calls even at a 70% packet loss rate. **It also supports 128 kHz high-quality audio** and enables you to make clear audio calls even at a 80% packet loss rate.
-In addition, leveraging its industry-leading 3A processing technologies (i.e., acoustic echo cancellation (AEC), active noise suppression (ANS), and automatic gain control (AGC)), it eliminates echoes and howling, rendering a lossless audio quality comparable to that of CDs.
+TRTC allows **720p and 1080p** video calls and guarantees smooth calling experience at 70% packet loss.
+It allows **48 kHz audio calls at a bitrate of 128 Kbps** and guarantees smooth calling experience at 80% packet loss.
+Furthermore, it leverages industry-leading 3A (i.e., AEC, ANS, and AGC) processing technologies to remove echo and prevent howling, delivering a lossless audio quality comparable to that of CDs.